johanfortus/Niche-Finder/README.md

 ## Summary

-When starting out on a platform like YouTube, it can be difficult for new content creators to decide what niche to focus on due to the vast competition.
+Starting a YouTube channel can be challenging for new creators due to the overwhelming competition.
+Niche Finder simplifies this process by using data-driven techniques to identify high-performing niches, trends, and tags.

-By identifying high-performing niches, creators can start their channel by making data-driven decisions on which successful topics are more likely to succeed.
+This project utilizes Python, Flask, Pandas, and NumPy to process data from the [Top Trending YouTube Videos Dataset](https://www.kaggle.com/datasets/asaniczka/trending-youtube-videos-113-countries/code).
+K-Means clustering and the FP-Growth algorithm are applied to analyze video groupings and discover frequent tag associations.
+Dynamic visualizations are created using D3.js to present trends interactively.

-Niche Finder is a tool that helps you discover successful topics, video groupings, trends, and tags.
+Niche Finder helps creators to make informed content decisions with an intuitive, data-focused approach.

 ## Setup
 Clone the repository to your local machine